-We depend, in part, on our licensors to file, prosecute, maintain, defend, and enforce patents and patent applications that are material to our business.\
+We depend, in part, on our licensors to file, prosecute, maintain, defend, and enforce patents and patent applications that are material to our business.

 Patents relating to our product candidates may be controlled by our licensor.
 Licensors may have rights to file, prosecute, maintain, and defend the patents we have licensed from such licensor.
 Our ability to settle legal claims may require consent of licensors.
 If our licensor or any future licensees having rights to file, prosecute, maintain, and defend our patent rights fail to conduct these activities for patents or patent applications covering any of our product candidates, including due to the impact of the COVID-19 pandemic on our licensor's business operations, our ability to develop and commercialize those product candidates may be adversely affected and we may not be able to prevent competitors from making, using, or selling competing products.
 We cannot be certain that such activities by our licensor has been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents or other intellectual property rights.
 If our licensor has the right to control enforcement of our licensed patents or defense of any claims asserting the invalidity of these patents and, even if we are permitted to pursue such enforcement or defense, we cannot ensure the cooperation of our licensor.
 We cannot be certain that our licensor will allocate sufficient resources or prioritize its or our enforcement of such patents or defense of such claims to protect our interests in the licensed patents.
 Even if we are not a party to these legal actions, an adverse outcome could harm our business because it might prevent us from continuing to license intellectual property that we may need to operate our business.
 In addition, even when we have the right to control patent prosecution of licensed patents and patent applications, enforcement of licensed patents, or defense of claims asserting the invalidity of those patents, we may still be adversely affected or prejudiced by actions or inactions of our licensor and its counsel that took place prior to or after our assuming control.
-In
+In the event we breach any of our obligations related to such prosecution, we may incur significant liability to our licensing partners.

-Arena has the first right to control the prosecution and bring enforcement actions for infringement by third parties with respect to the licensed patents for LP143 licensed to us under the Arena License Agreement, for at least a period of time, with input from us, and we have an obligation to reasonably cooperate with Arena with respect to prosecution and enforcement of the other licensed programs, including LP352, LP659 and the 5HT2a compounds.
+Arena (and, if Pfizer acquires Arena, Pfizer) has the first right to control the prosecution and bring enforcement actions for infringement by third parties with respect to the licensed patents for LP143 licensed to us under the Arena License Agreement, for at least a period of time, with input from us, and we have an obligation to reasonably cooperate with Arena with respect to prosecution and enforcement of the other licensed programs, including LP352, LP659 and the 5HT2A compounds.
 Unsuccessful actions to prosecute the patent applications or to prosecute such patent applications in our best interest could adversely affect our intellectual property rights.